diljith369/Invader/README.md

-# Invader  Anti malware analysis framework .
+## AvBuster An anti malware analysis framework .

-##### Assess your anti virus using Invader and ensure it blocks Invader binaries.
+##### Assess your anti virus /end point protection using AvBuster and ensure it blocks all AvBuster binaries.

 ## Requirements
 ### Dot Net Framework 4.5